MicrosoftDocs/well-architected/well-architected/service-guides/azure-machine-learning.md

 >
 > - **Resilience**: Deploy models to environments that support availability zones, such as Azure Kubernetes Service (AKS).
 By ensuring deployments are distributed across availability zones, you're ensuring a deployment is available even in the event of a datacenter failure.
 For enhanced reliability and availability, consider a multi-region deployment topology.
 >
 > - **Resilience**: Ensure you have sufficient compute for both training and inferencing.
-Through resource planning, make sure your compute SKU and scale settings meets the requirements of your workload.
+Through resource planning, make sure your compute SKU and scale settings meet the requirements of your workload.
 >
 > - **Resilience**: Segregate Azure Machine Learning workspaces used for exploratory work from those used for production.
 >